 The trip starts on a big lake with great panoramic views.
 It then narrows down to a smaller lake partially covered by lilies.
 Once you leave the lakes behind, it is finally easier to cruise on the black Noosa River.

-Hiking in the Noosa Everglades
+Hiking while kayaking Noosa Everglades

 Because kayaking Noosa Everglades was not tiring enough (!), we left the camp as early as we could in the morning – just after the unforgettable first lights of the day – to reach campsite 3 for a hike up to the sand patch.
 It took us about 3 hours return at a good pace.